The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 A sports coupe is never going to be the last word in practicality, and that’s certainly the case with the TT, but it doesn’t do the job any worse than rivals such as the Peugeot RCZ and Toyota GT86.
 The rear seats are so tight on head- and legroom that only small children will fit, and even then, they’ll struggle to find any room to put their feet.
 You’re better off viewing your car as a two-seater, and folding down the rear chairs to extend the TT’s already surprisingly generous 305-litre boot to an even more generous 712 litres.
 The space is a usefully square shape, too, even if it is rather shallow.

 Audi calls the TT a sports coupe, and luckily, it has the dynamic ability to back that up.
 With strong grip, taut body control and fast, predictable reactions from the steering, gearshift and throttle, the TT feels excitingly nimble in a set of bends.
 And that’s the front-wheel-drive cars.
 Some versions are available with four-wheel drive (and a twin-clutch gearbox), giving you even more traction out of bends.
 But to be honest, they’re no more enjoyable to drive, and we’d save the extra cash they cost.
-All the conventional TTs we’ve driven also deliver a ride that’s impressively slick and smooth, but it should be noted that we haven’t yet tried a car with the lowered suspension that comes as standard on S line models.
+All the conventional TTs also deliver a ride that’s impressively slick and smooth, and the lowered sports suspension that’s standard on S-Line and Black Edition models manages to increase the stiffness and cornering ability while stopping short of being crashy over rough surfaces.
 The sportier TTS isn’t anywhere near as smooth as the conventional cars, but we think that it’ll be comfy enough for the hardcore buyers it’ll appeal to.
 That said, it’s neither as fun, nor as comfortable, as a Porsche Cayman, which costs about the same.
+However, for properly scorching performance, the hardcore TT RS is well worth checking out, and we have a separate review of it here.

-For the moment, all TTs are powered by 2.0-litre turbocharged engines.
+For the moment, all TTs are powered by 2.0-litre turbocharged engines, apart from the TT RS.
 The 227bhp petrol gives all the performance most buyers could ever want, accelerating from 0-62mph in just six seconds, and displaying impressive punch from anywhere in the rev range.
 The 181bhp diesel is no slouch, either, with an acceleration figure of 7.1 seconds, and it feels almost as flexible as the petrol.
 What’s more, it delivers incredible economy and emissions for a car like this.
 The TTS version, with 306bhp, is properly fast.
 However, when the less exotic versions are so quick already, we feel that spending the extra on the TTS is a needless frippery.

 The TT costs a fair bit more to buy than rivals such as the Peugeot RCZ, Toyota GT86 and Mini Coupe.
 However, it also delivers more than those cars in terms of fun, comfort, quality and desirability, so we think it’s easily worth the extra.
 The TT also has super-strong resale values in its favour, which will trim the cost of long-term ownership.
 Your other running costs should be manageable, too.
 The diesel is particularly impressive, because even with its prodigious power output, it returns an official average of 67.3mpg and CO2 emissions of just 110g/km.
 This makes it very affordable to run if you’re lucky enough to have this car included on your company car list.
 The 2.0-litre petrol doesn’t do badly on fuel and CO2, either, with figures of 47.9mpg and 137g/km (these figures are obviously worse for the Quattro versions – another reason to stick with front-wheel drive).